antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 In that sample, you can guess that the prediction won't be very positive because of the provided text.. ;)

-You can find all the code of the previous explained sentiment analisys example [here](https://github.com/dotnet/machinelearning-samples/tree/features/samples-new-api/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis).
+You can find all the code of the sentiment analisys example [here](https://github.com/dotnet/machinelearning-samples/tree/features/samples-new-api/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis).